- Examine the relationship between romantic ties and the experience of pain or pleasure

 If the reward systems (in the figure above, the red circle in the brain on the left) were also activated by the distraction task, then we are back to the idea that looking at our romantic partner is just a way of distracting ourselves.
 But that is NOT what they found.
 Activity in the reward regions of the brain were not strongly correlated with pain relief during the distraction task.
 However, other regions of the brain did have a strong relationship to pain relief in the distraction condition (see the blue circles on the brain to the right in the figure above).
 These are brain areas involved in memory, language, and making choices—exactly the systems that are active when we think about words that fit a particular category.

 This study by Jarred Younger and his colleagues suggests that there may be multiple ways to reduce our experience of pain.
-The two approaches studied here (touching someone we love and generating words) may produce the similar analgesic effects: both result in less pain.
+The two approaches studied here (touching someone we love in Experiment 1 and generating words in Experiment 2) may produce similar analgesic effects: both result in less pain.
 But in terms of underlying causal mechanisms, such as the brain systems involved in reducing pain, very different things may be taking place.

 This is not the end of the story.
 Finding a brain region associated with some experience is not an explanation; it is simply a first step in finding how a brain system works.
 Finding two sets of brain regions which both produce the same effect suggests that our explanation of how pain reduction is accomplished by the brain is not going to be simple.